 In general, experienced cannabis users tend to have a better experience combining with psychedelics when compared to novices.
 Alternatively, novices can get overwhelmed when introducing cannabis to the psychedelic experience as it increases intensity and duration.

 If you’re looking for more clarity on how to use psychedelics safely and with intentionality, we’re available to help.
-Here at Psychedelic Passage, our goal is to ensure that people like you have safe, meaningful, and life-changing experiences with psychedelics.
-Schedule a free consult with one of our psychedelic integration coaches to learn more.
+Here at Psychedelic Passage, we offer trip sitting programs with the goal of ensuring that you feel supported before, during, and after the experience.
+Schedule a consult with one of our psychedelic trip sitters to learn more.